TristanSalles/EarthSurface/docs/hillslope.rst

 ^^^^^^^^^^^^^^^

 .. figure:: images/creep.png
-   :scale: 42 %
+   :width: 70 %
    :alt: soil creep
    :align: center

    Soil creep process and associated typical features.

-Generally used for processes having speed ranging from 1mm/yr to 1mm/day.
+Generally used for processes having speed ranging from 1 mm/yr to 1 mm/day.
 The most common of these movements is the downward motion of surface material called **soil creep**.
 This is the slowest type of mass wasting, requiring years of gradual movement to have a pronounced effect on a slope.
 Slopes creep due to the expansion and contraction of surface sediment, and the pull of gravity.
 The pull of gravity is a constant, but the forces causing **expansion and contraction** of sediment are not.
 The presence of water is generally required, but in a desert lacking vegetative ground cover even dry sediment will creep due to daily heating and cooling of surface sediment grains.